ebabel-eu/music-quiz/README.md

 ### Facebook config

-Update the ./src/js/facebookConfig.js file with your Facebook Application Id.
+Rename the ./src/js/.facebookConfig.js file as the same file name but without the initial dot, in the same directory.
+Put in your actual Facebook Application Id and never commit this file (it's already in .gitignore).

 ### Decibel config